 Turks use Urfa Biber in various ways to enhance the taste of their dishes:

-• Seasoning: Urfa Biber is commonly used as a seasoning for meat and vegetable dishes.
-It can be added to marinades, rubs, or directly sprinkled on grilled meats, kebabs, and roasted vegetables to impart a smoky and mildly spicy flavor.
+- Seasoning: Urfa Biber is commonly used as a seasoning for meat and vegetable dishes.
+It can be added to marinades and rubs, or sprinkled directly on grilled meats, kebabs, and roasted vegetables to impart a smoky, mildly spicy flavor.

-• Condiments: Urfa Biber is also utilized in condiments and sauces.
-It can be mixed with olive oil, garlic, and other ingredients to create a flavorful dipping sauce or drizzled over dishes like hummus, yogurt, or roasted eggplant.
+- Condiments: Urfa Biber is also utilized in condiments and sauces.
+It can be mixed with olive oil, garlic, and other ingredients to create a flavorful dipping sauce, or drizzled over dishes such as hummus, yogurt, or roasted eggplant.

 Urfa Biber is known for its distinct flavor and is considered a prized ingredient in Turkish cuisine.
 Its complex taste profile and moderate spiciness make it a versatile addition to a wide range of dishes, adding depth, smokiness, and a hint of heat.